Azure Information Protection classic client administrator guide

 When you manually upgrade, uninstall the previous version first only if you're changing the installation method.
 For example, you change from the executable (.exe) version of the client to the Windows installer (.msi) version of the client.
 Or, if you need to install a previous version of the client.
 For example, you have the current preview version installed for testing and now need to revert to the current general availability version.

-Use the Version release history and support policy to understand the support policy for the Azure Information Protection client, which versions are currently supported, and what's new and changed for the supported releases.
+Use the Release management and supportability to understand the support policy for the Azure Information Protection client, which versions are currently supported, and the content included in each supported release.

 Upgrading the Azure Information Protection scanner